• Published on: Sep 23, 2021

 Pain management refers to the treatments available for different people experiencing chronic or acute pain.
 Pain management can involve medications, physical therapy, massage therapy, meditation, and more.
 Consult with your doctor on what treatments are best for you-or to explore these options on your own to better understand which treatment may be right for you!

 Pain management is the use of medications and other treatments to control pain.
 Pain management is a medical approach used to provide relief from pain.
-Pain management may include measures such as anesthesia, medications, physical therapy or other treatments.
+Pain management may include measures such as anesthesia, neuropathic pain medications, physical therapy or other treatments.
 In some cases, people may be able to manage pain through activities such as yoga and meditation.

 The goal of pain management is to allow a person who has constant painful symptoms the opportunity to achieve a high quality of life while still being able to function in their daily routine.
 Some individuals can maintain this status indefinitely while others experience periods where the efficacy of treatment wears off and certain chronic conditions start progressing again due to continued inflammation or damage in the body.
 The long-term prognosis depends on how severe the cause for sensory input was originally and other factors that have been enabled by treatment